vmware-tanzu-learning/cnd-practices-series/abstract.md

 1. Practices and Guidelines*
 1. Modern Platform Concepts*

-### Focus on getting a single app to be Cloud Native***
+### Build and Operate a Single Cloud App***

-This series is based from concepts and practices previously taught in the Instructor-Led Master Class for Developers courses using Tanzu Application Services or Kubernetes.
+This series is based on concepts and practices previously taught in the Spring Boot Developer unit of the Instructor-Led Master Class for Developers courses using Tanzu Application Services or Kubernetes.

 1. Containerization and deployment of a web application*
 1. Handling environmental configuration**
 1. Application and deployment lifecycle management**
 1. Zero downtime upgrades**
-1. Making an application avaiable.**
+1. Making an application available.**
 1. Scaling an application**
 1. Monitoring an application
 1. Introduction to fault tolerance, resilience, chaos engineering